DPDK/dpdk/doc/guides/nics/mlx5.rst

   - can be applied to VF ports only.
   - must specify PF port action (packet redirection from VF to PF).

+- E-Switch Manager matching:

+  - For Bluefield with old FW
+    which doesn't expose the E-Switch Manager vport ID in the capability, matching E-Switch Manager should be used only in Bluefield embedded CPU mode.

 - Raw encapsulation:

   - The input buffer, used as outer header, is not validated.